AdobeDocs/analytics.en/help/components/c-variables/c-metrics/metrics-cart-views.md

 ---
 description: Event in which the contents of the shopping cart are viewed by the customer.
 This value comes from the scView event.
-seo-description: Event in which the contents of the shopping cart are viewed by the customer.
-This value comes from the scView event.
-seo-title: Cart Views
 solution: Analytics
 title: Cart Views
 topic: Metrics